 Lemon Blueberry Sourdough with Cream Cheese Swirls

 Imagine a blueberry cheesecake meeting a rustic artisan loaf, and you have this Lemon Blueberry Sourdough.
 This isn’t your average savory bread; it is a sweet, enriched sourdough packed with juicy fresh blueberries and pockets of tangy cream cheese.
-The result is a tender, moist crumb that tastes like dessert but eats like breakfast.
+Through extensive testing in my professional kitchen, I’ve perfected the balance between the natural fermentation and enriched dough components, creating a tender, moist crumb that tastes like dessert but eats like breakfast.

 The visual appeal is stunning.
-As seen in the photos, the fresh blueberries burst during baking, creating beautiful purple streaks that contrast against the creamy white dough.
+As seen in my detailed process photos, the fresh blueberries burst during baking, creating beautiful purple streaks that contrast against the creamy white dough.
 The addition of cream cheese doesn’t just add flavor; it creates melting pockets of richness that make butter completely unnecessary.
-It is zesty, sweet, and perfectly chewy.
+The precise temperature control and proofing schedule I’ve developed ensures it’s zesty, sweet, and perfectly chewy every time.

 Secrets to the Perfect Lemon Blueberry Sourdough